Post Trauma Vision Syndrome

 Vision problems can look like vestibular problems

 Your dizziness or vertigo can be caused by a mismatch between your visual and vestibular (inner ear) systems.
-This means that your brain is getting conflicting information about what is happening around you.
+This is called a visual-vestibular mismatch.
+It means that your brain is getting conflicting information about what is happening around you.
 Sea-sickness is a common time when this happens to people, as their visual and vestibular systems think different things are happening.
-This can be caused by either system not working properly, leading to a visual-vestibular mismatch.
+This is often mis-diagnosed as vestibular migraines.

 “I was diagnosed with disequilibrium and vestibular/ vision mismatch last fall.
 It was so debilitating that I was unable to work.
 I was almost constantly dizzy, nauseated, and anxious.
 I was unable to concentrate and had frequent headaches whenever I tried to read a book or work on the computer…Read More”- SUSAN